Dapacruz/PowerCLI-Environment-Custom/README.md

 **Stop-VMHostSSHServic**
 Stops the SSH service of VMHosts provided, or VMHosts in the cluster provided

-**Get-VMHostUptime**
+**Get-VMHostUptime (included, but not developed by me)**
 Calculates the uptime of VMHosts provided, or VMHosts in the cluster provided

 **Get-VMHostDatastores**
 Retrieves the datastore usage of VMHosts provided

+**New-VMHostNetworkingCsvTemplate**
+Creates a host networking CSV import template to be used with Import-VMHostNetworkingFromCsv

+**Export-VMHostNetworking**
+Exports host networking for VMHosts provided

 **Import-VMHostNetworkingFromCsv**
 Configures host networking for VMHosts provided utilizing the output from Export-VMHostNetworking

-**Export-VMHostNetworking**
-Exports host networking for VMHosts provided

 **Installation - PowerCLI Pre 6.5**
 -----------------------------------